Ragnarok Online 2: Legend of the Second: Development

-The game's first Closed Beta Test was set on August 31, 2010, and all past testers of Ragnarok Online 2: The Gate of the World received access to the CBT if they activated their accounts on the website.
+The game's first closed beta test was set on August 31, 2010, and all past testers of Ragnarok Online 2: The Gate of the World received access to the CBT if they activated their accounts on the website.

-On January 25, 2011, Gravity Corp. initiated their second Closed Beta Test that lasted 4 days.
+In January 2011, Gravity Corp. initiated their second closed beta test that lasted four days.
 Named the "R-Care Test", its aim was to evaluate the content and changes that occurred after the initial CBT, as many popular suggestions were applied to the game.

-As of February 22, 2012, Ragnarok 2 has been said to be online for OBT.

-On November 4, 2012, it has been rumored that the First English service for Ragnarok Online 2 would be released in December 2012.

-On January 6, 2013, Ragnarok Online 2: Legend of the Second started its Open Beta Phase on the SEA Server, published by AsiaSoft, PlayPark.

-On April 18, 2013, Ragnarok Online 2: Legend of the Second will start beta for NA server published by WarpPortal.

-On April 27, 2013, Ragnarok Online 2 appeared on the Steam platform citing a May 1, 2013 release date.
+Ragnarok 2 was officially launched in Korea on March 26, 2012.

-On August 28, 2013, Ragnarok Online 2: Legend of the Second started its Open Beta Phase on the Indonesia Server, published by Lyto.
+Ragnarok Online 2: Legend of the Second SEA server was published by AsiaSoft/Playpark for Malaysia, Singapore, Thailand and Vietnam markets in 2013.
+The Indonesia server was published by Lyto.

+The NA and EU servers for the game launched on May 1, 2013, published by Gravity Interactive.

-On December 23, 2013, Gravity announced that it will be taking Ragnarok Online 2 offline in Korea because of lack of players, but the developer did include a hint of hope in the shutdown notice that the game could return in the future.
-The shutdown would not affect the NA, EU or SEA versions of the game.
+By December 2013, Gravity was taking Ragnarok Online 2 offline in Korea because of lack of players, but the developer hinted that the game could return in the future.
+The shutdown did not affect the NA, EU or SEA versions of the game.

-On October 9, 2014, Asiasoft/Playpark will shut down SEA server.
-However, characters from SEA server may be transferred to NA server and continue their progress.
+Asiasoft/Playpark shut down SEA server in October 2014, but characters from SEA server were transferred to NA server and continued their progress.

-On May 25, 2018, the European servers of Ragnarok Online and Ragnarok Online 2 were shut down in most of Europe, excluding CIS countries.
+European servers of Ragnarok Online and Ragnarok Online 2 were shut down in most of Europe on May 25, 2018, excluding CIS countries.